Platinum Plan – Affordable Care Act (Obamacare)

 The monthly premium for a Platinum Plan depends on the insurer from whom you purchase the plan, the number of people to be insured by the plan, your age, whether you smoke, and the region in which you live.
 You can use HealthPocket’s comparison tool to compare Platinum Plan premiums in your area.

 The first Open Enrollment period for the new Affordable Care Act health plans began October 1, 2013.
-The coverage for plans enrolled in during 2013 began January 1, 2014.
-Open enrollment this year ends March 31, 2014.
+Open enrollment this year ended March 31, 2014.
+The 2015 open enrollment period will be from November 15 to February 15.
 See our Open Enrollment article for more information.

 A deductible is the amount a consumer pays for covered medical services.
 HealthPocket found individual Platinum plan medical deductibles were $347 on average in the individual and family market.